Highpass was a mess.

-I pulled some sheets from one of the nearby worker barracks, and went to work using my arcane magic to flip the frogs into the air, then gently catch them on the soft linen cloths.
+I pulled some sheets from one of the nearby worker barracks, and went to work using my magic to flip the frogs into the air, then gently catch them on the soft linen cloth.
 As I diminished the enemy frogs, others climbed down to assist me, and we had the issue resolved in short order.

 On top of that, I couldn’t help but feel like I already had my magical frog solution.

 I crafted a small sack out of a pillowcase and placed one of the frogs inside.
 I would have to figure out if he was a soldier or not later, but before I could get any farther, I heard the bellow of a battle horn in the distance.

 “Commander,” a panicked soldier yelled.
 “We only have a few fighters left!”

 I frowned.
 “Stay here.
 Don’t touch the frogs.”